Find My Cancer Drug

 - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.

-These include dryness, itching, and rash.
-You should use a moisturizer on your skin and lips, but avoid moisturizers with perfumes or scents.
-Your doctor or nurse can recommend medication if itching is bothersome.
+Some patients may develop a rash, very dry or itchy skin.
+Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
+Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
-For more suggestions, read the Nail and Skin Care Tip Sheet.
+Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
+They can give you more tips on caring for your skin.